Modern Languages and Literatures

 SPAN 335: Survey of Latin American Lit

 (Survey of Latin American Literature) The development of Latin American letters from the nineteenth-century movements of independence to the contemporary period.
 Readings will include novels, short stories, poetry, plays, and essays.
 Prerequisite: SPAN 300 or 305 or 306 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Writing Intensive.)

 cross listed: LNAM 335